Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: WISP Detection

-The aim of the cavity receiver is to resolve any signal generated by WISPs (such as axions, eq.~\eqref{eq:paxion}) over the intrinsic noise of the measurement system with some level of confidence.
-The two dominating noise contributions arise from the thermal noise of the cavity and the white technical noise of the first stage amplifier (A1), which we model as a noise source attached to a noiseless gain stage.
-Here we assume that the cavity and amplifier are critically coupled and in thermal equilibrium.
-We can express the Power Spectral Density (PSD, in units Watts/Hz) of cavity thermal fluctuations at the input of the amplifier as

-where T$_{0}$ is the physical temperature of the cavity and $\Gamma$ is the Lorentzian transmission coefficient of the cavity.
-Similarly the PSD of broadband amplifier technical noise at its input is given by
+where T$_{0}$ is the physical temperature of the cavity and $\mathrm{T(j\omega)}$ is the Lorentzian transmission coefficient of the cavity.
+Similarly the PSD of broadband amplifier white noise referred to the amplifier input is given by

-where T$_{\text{eff}}$ is the effective noise temperature of the first stage amplifier.
-This is assuming that the first stage amplifier and data acquisition system are operating at a frequency outside of the flicker noise regime for the amplifier.
-The gain of the first stage amplifier effectively suppresses the noise contributions of the later stage amplifiers to negligible levels~\cite{Bradley2003}.
-We now define the SNR of a WISP cavity receiver as
+where T$_{\text{eff}}$ is the sum of the effective noise temperature of the first stage amplifier and its physical temperature.
+This is assuming that the first stage amplifier and data acquisition system are operating at a frequency above a few hundred kHz, outside the $\frac{1}{f}$ noise regime.
+For the following discussion, we shall define the SNR of a WISP cavity receiver as